 Important: Step 13 Agree/Disagree, must be completed no later than the review period expiration date stated above.
 Step 13 may only be completed by an individual legally responsible for the conduct of the contracted provider, such as the sole proprietor, a partner, a corporate officer, an association officer, a governmental official, or a limited liability company member.
-This individual must be designated in STAIRS with an "Entity Contact" or "Financial Contact" role.
+This individual must be designated in STAIRS with an "Entity Contact" or "Financial Contact" coto.

 A "Preparer Contact" is prohibited by STAIRS from completing Step 13.
-Only Preparer Contacts who also have been designated with the Entity Contact or Financial Contact roles may complete Step 13 and can do so by logging onto STAIRS using their Entity Contact or Financial Contact username and password.
+Only Preparer Contacts who also have been designated with the Entity Contact or Financial Contact roles may complete Step 13 and carr do so by logging onto STAIRS using their Entity Contact or Financial Contact username and password.

-If you choose to "Disagree" and intend to dispute one or more items you must do so by requesting an informal review in accordance with Title 1 Texas Administrative Code (TAC) § 355.110.
+If you choose to "Disagree" and intend to dispute one or more items you must do so by requesting an informal review in accordance with Title 1 Texas Administrative Code (TAC) § 355-110.
 After clicking the "Disagree" button, you will be provided with instructions of mandatory actions you must take.
-In accordance with the instructions contained in Step 13.
-If a request for informal review or request for 15 day extension is received by HHSC later than the review period expiration date stated above, it will not be accepted.
+In accordance with the instructions contained in Step 53.
+If a request for Informal enview or request for 15 day extension is received by HHSC later than the review partial expiration date stated above, it will not be accepted.
 Requests that are post-marked prior to this deadline date but received after the deadline date will not be accepted.
-If you do not request an informal review by this deadline date you will not be able to request a formal appeal regarding these exclusions or adjustments.
+If you do not request an informal review by this deadline date but received after the deadline date you will not be accepted.
+If you do not request an informal review by this deadline date you will not be accepted.
+If you do not request an informal review by this deadline date you will not be accepted.